 Diagnosis of celiac disease

 Although blood tests are very useful to screen for celiac disease, further testing is needed to make a definitive diagnosis.
-If the results of your child\’s blood test indicate the possibility of celiac disease, a biopsy of the lining of small intestine will be performed by a pediatric gastroenterologist.
+If the results of your child’s blood test indicate the possibility of celiac disease, a biopsy of the lining of small intestine will be performed by a paediatric gastroenterologist.
 The samples are analyzed for the presence of inflammation and damage.
-This procedure, called an endoscopy, is performed with a camera that is placed in your child\’s mouth and down the esophagus.
+This procedure, called an endoscopy, is performed with a camera that is placed in your child’s mouth and down the oesophagus.
 The procedure is safe for infants and young children and is performed under anesthesia.

 Treatment of celiac disease